 He has been represented and exhibited at the following galleries.
 Jeffery Morseburg Gallery, Los Angeles - Arcadia Gallery, NYC (one man Show 2005) - Gladwell Patterson Gallery, London - Simie Maryles Gallery, Cape Cod - Reinert Gallery, Charleston, SC - Eisele Gallery, Cincinnati, OH, (major show in 2017) - Greenwich House Gallery, Cincinnati, OH and more.

-David's work has appeared on the cover of The Artists Magazine and in the feature articles therein on his painting technique.
-His work has been the subject of many regional publications, including print, television, and radio.
-Also, of note in 2009, David rendered a Christmas ornament that was displayed on the main indoor White House Christmas tree.
+His work has appeared on the cover of The Artists Magazine and in many regional print, television, and radio outlets.
+In 2009, David rendered a Christmas ornament that was displayed on The White House Christmas tree.

 For over 24 years, Mueller has taught "Sophisticated Fundamentals" painting/drawing to numerous students both privately and in regional workshops.
 His brick and mortar art classes have had students coming once a week for 18 to 24 months as he shares his knowledge of the common denominators to quality design, draftsmanship (including cast drawing) and rendering in traditional representational art .
 By paying forward concepts that he gleaned from numerous educational, peer group and historic inspirations, he offers significant tools necessary and well founded in his educational experiences at The American Academy of Art (1984 - 1987) and many other sources since.